Dopetwist/PS4_Controller/README.md

 ## Project Overview

-I built this project back in 2023 when i was learning how to code.
+This is a project i built back in 2023 when i was learning how to code.

 While brainstorming ideas for a personal project, i decided to use code to design and build a PS4 Gamepad to further strengthen my skills by bringing abstract objects to life.